rhuang7999/Storm-Drain-Design/README.md

 `Slope Based on Topographic Conditions (N/A if not given): 0.02`\
 Finally input the material of the pipe.
 It should be inputted all capitalized.
 Which will give the friction factor.\
 `Pipe Material: STEEL`\
-Given those inputs the program should output the diameter, and maximum flowrate and velocity `The calculated diameter is: 1.3080310194835059 ft
+Given those inputs the program should output the calculated pipe diameter,\
+the pipe diameter that should be purchased, and maximum flowrate and velocity `The calculated diameter is: 1.3080310194835059 ft\
-The calculated diameter is: 15.69637223380207 inches For this storm drain a pipe of 18 inches should be purchased The maximum flowrate of the pipe is 16.136645744286362 cfs The maximum velocity of the pipe is 9.131473547114563 ft/s`
+The calculated diameter is: 15.69637223380207 inches\
+For this storm drain a pipe of 18 inches should be purchased\
+The maximum flowrate of the pipe is 16.136645744286362 cfs\
+The maximum velocity of the pipe is 9.131473547114563 ft/s`\

 ## Program Description
 Given, the design flowrate, slope, and material of the pipe,\